-- Please write your answer in the form of evidence stories up to a maximum of 6. - Please provide some evidence / pictures / recommendations etc. to support your evidence stories (evidence can be uploaded on the online application form)
+- How have you defined and created the direct value production? - How have you maintained and improved value delivery? - What have you learned, what have you achieved, what innovation have you applied in your organisation? - Please write your answer in the form of evidence stories up to a maximum of 6. - Please provide some evidence / pictures / recommendations etc. to support your evidence stories (evidence can be uploaded on the online application form)